RitLuck/blog/content/posts/tech/11-25-2022/index.md

 This week, more than 900 tech enthusiasts descended on the city of Port Louis at [Caudan Arts Centre](https://caudanartscentre.com/) for the 7th Developers Conference.
 In case you are wondering what the Developers Conference is.
 Here is an [article](https://lexpress.mu/node/415580) written by [Ish Sookun](https://twitter.com/IshSookun) on L'express.

 Before we start talking about devcon, let's take a moment to appreciate the venue first.
 It was my first time being there for an event, and damn its magnificent.
 Unfortunately I did not take many photos but here is [tweet thread](https://twitter.com/AfriTheatreMag/status/1484796561884340225) I found on twitter.
-I can say I think it is absolutely remarkable.
+All I can say is, it is absolutely remarkable.

 So, devcon over the course of 3 days, housing over 70+ sessions were able to welcome nearly 1000 attendees.
 The conference was free of charge for everyone.
 All that needed to be done was go on their [website](https://conference.mscc.mu/agenda) and register.
 One of the reason I like going to these conferences, is for the GOODIES.
 This year we got stickers, card holder, a super cute duck and a super cool t-shirt(Only the Grey one), as for the black t-shirt, I'm just showing off  😆, in case you're curious why I did that, well that was a [tweet](https://twitter.com/elonmusk/status/1587911540770222081) from the Elon Musk.
 Oh did I mentioned that we also got free Wi-fi offered by Rogers Capital.